tu134/drawing/README.md

 ### The Solution ###

-I was using `IDEA` to build and run main app and unit-tests.

 The main code having no much complexity which may call for extra comments or documentation and usage is illustrated by unit-tests and main app itself.
 I was trying to balance and not to slip to over-design and over-commenting.